gk646/teilpunkt/NOTES.md

 4. Rename existing file

 Server Story:
+1. Startup
+    - Prompt for admin key
+2. Decrypt indices of virtual filesystems
+    - Load them from disk
+    - Check the file hashes for integrity
 1. Listening for requests
 2. Authenticate via any credentials (or with valid session cookie)
+    - Keep user secret in memory until session expires (or logs off)

 Upload: